Italy pushes retail bonds, eyeing inflation and ECB tapering

 However, these deposits are being rapidly eroded by inflation, and they declined last year for the first time since 2017 by almost 20 billion euros.

-While consumer price growth in the 20-nation euro zone eased to 9.5% in January, in Italy it was still running at 10.9%.The ECB targets inflation at 2%.
+While consumer price growth in the 20-nation euro zone eased to 9.5% in January, in Italy it was still running at 10.
+Should you have any kind of queries relating to in which and the best way to employ evDEN eve nAKLiyat, EvDen eve NaKliYat you possibly can contact us in our webpage.
+9%.The ECB targets inflation at 2%.

 «Italians› savings are no longer safe because of the continuous surges in energy prices and inflation in general,» banking union Fabi said in a report this month.